 Against this backdrop, when Gordon Kaiser raised the question with me in the summer of 2014 of producing a book that gathered together the thinking and recent experiences of some of the leading counsel in the sector, it resonated immediately.
 Gordon was also more than pleased when I suggested that we might try to interest Doak Bishop as a partner in the project.

-With Doak’s acceptance of the challenge, we tried, in the first edition, to produce a coherent and comprehensive coverage of many of the most obvious, recurring or new issues that are now faced by those who do business in the energy sector and by their legal and expert advisers.
+With Doak’s acceptance of the challenge, we have tried, in the first two editions, to produce a coherent and comprehensive coverage of many of the most obvious, recurring or new issues that are now faced by those who do business in the energy sector and by their legal and expert advisers.

-Having taken on the task, my aim as general editor has been to achieve a substantive quality consistent with The Guide to Energy Arbitrations being seen, in time, as an essential desk-top reference work in our field.
+Having taken on the task, my aim as general editor has been to achieve a substantive quality consistent with The Guide to Energy Arbitrations being seen as an essential desktop reference work in our field.
 To ensure the high quality of the content, I agreed to go forward only if we could attract as contributors colleagues who were among the internationally recognised leaders in the field.
-Now that the book is a reality, Doak, Gordon and I feel blessed to have been able to enlist the support of such an extraordinarily capable list of contributors.
+The book is now in its third edition, and Doak, Gordon and I feel blessed to have been able to enlist the support of such an extraordinarily capable list of contributors over the years.

-For the next edition we hope to fill in important omissions, such as the contours of fair and equitable treatment; injunctions against and setting aside of awards; bribery and corruption; sovereign immunity and enforcement issues; force majeure and contractual allocations; and intellectual property and insurance disputes in the energy sector.
+In future editions, we hope to fill in important omissions, such as the changing dynamics of investment cases under the Energy Charter Treaty, including the consequences of the Achmea decision of the European Court of Justice; the contours of fair and equitable treatment; injunctions against and the setting aside of awards; bribery and corruption; sovereign immunity and enforcement issues; force majeure and contractual allocations; and intellectual property and insurance disputes in the energy sector.

 Without the tireless efforts of the GAR/LBR team this work never would have been completed within the very tight schedule we allowed ourselves.
 David Samuels and I are greatly indebted to them.
 Finally, I am enormously grateful to Doris Hutton Smith (my long-suffering PA), who has managed endless correspondence with our contributors with skill, grace and patience.